 I used a clover honey, and coarsely chopped 1 cup of the pecans, but left the other 1/2 cup in whole pieces.
 I had a tablespoon of raisins left over from another project, so I threw those in.
 I ended up with 11 buns (that little nub you see is an end piece), not 15 (and I ended up eating four of them, or was it five?), so I baked them in a 9-inch Pyrex pie plate, which worked out perfectly.
 They did take a lot longer to brown than I expected – about 20 minutes longer, in fact.

-but these rolls had a perfect balance of flavors and textures.
+The brioche dough was fabulous.
+Other recipes that I’ve tried had a very strong yeast flavor, but these rolls had a perfect balance of flavors and textures.
 Lordie, these were good.
 Gooey, sticky, crunchy, buttery . . .
 I could go on, but this IS a family blog.
 Definitely on the repeat list, and the beauty of the brioche recipe is that I can make a batch of cinnamon buns for Master Chow, and a batch of Honey Pecan Sticky buns.

 To see how everyone else faired with their sticky buns, check out the TWD blogroll.
 For next week, Di of Di’s Kitchen Notebook has chosen French Chocolate Brownies.
 Recipe after the jump . . . .